bridget-basiq/developers/content/API-Reference/2+Cars/introduction.md

 <note display="block">

-The Playground only includes four test car models.
+The Playground only includes twelve test car models.
 You need a premium `x-client-id` to access the full car database or to get access to premium data.
-Some car parameters are courtesy of our partner EV Database
+Some car parameters are courtesy of our partner EV Database.

 </note>